LiXiaoli921/EVSGL/README.md

 ## Overview
 ### EVSGL, 2022
-Here we provide the implementation of the EVSGL framework, which is submitted to IEEE TCYB.
+Here we provide the implementation of the EVSGL framework.

 Complete parameters and experiment datasets will be uploaded after the paper is accepted.